Justin W. Lewis: Biography

 A native of Lemoyne, Pennsylvania, Lewis graduated from Cedar Cliff High School and served as a Spanish-speaking missionary in the Arizona Tucson Mission of the Church of Jesus Christ of Latter-day Saints (2001-2003).
 He attended Temple University's Boyer College of Music in Philadelphia where he graduated summa cum laude with a Bachelor of Music degree (2006) in cello performance with a minor in journalism, public relations and advertising.
 While at Temple, he was elected to the "Who's Who Among Students at American Universities and Colleges" while studying with Orlando Cole, Jeffrey Solow and Philadelphia Orchestra cellist Kathy Picht-Read.
 Lewis earned a master of music degree in cello performance (2008), a Pennsylvania K-12 music teaching certificate (choral, band, orchestra, general music) (2009) and master of music degree in orchestral conducting (2010) from the Pennsylvania State University.
 While at Penn State, Lewis conducted the Penn State Sinfonietta, the largest music ensemble in the school of music, the Penn State Cello Choir and the Penn State Philharmonic.
 He also taught courses in cello pedagogy, chamber music and repertoire, Lewis completed a doctor of musical arts degree in cello performance with cognate studies in conducting from Catholic University of America's Benjamin T. Rome School of Music.
 Additionally, he studied conducting at [Codarts] in Rotterdam, Netherlands between 2015 and 2018 with Igor Gruppman.

 Lewis commissioned in the United States Air Force as a band officer in 2012.
-A distinguished graduate of the Air Force Officer Training School, he was awarded the Daniel Webster Award, and the General Daniel "Chappie" James Award for Excellence upon commissioning, and was subsequently stationed at Joint Base Langley Eustis where he was became the flight commander of the United States Air Force Heritage of America Band.
+A distinguished graduate of the Air Force Officer Training School, he was awarded the Daniel Webster Award, and the General Daniel "Chappie" James Award for Excellence upon commissioning, and was subsequently stationed at Joint Base Langley Eustis where he became the flight commander of the United States Air Force Heritage of America Band.
 He attended Defense Information School where he became certified as a Department of Defense spokesperson.
 In 2013, he led the first Air Force Band/Public Affairs collaborative effort to connect American school children with youth in Kyrgyzstan using music.
 The effort strengthened U.S. State Department regional objectives by building bonds between the two cultures, and won the first Air Force Public Affairs Director's Communication Excellence Award for Innovation ever given to a band.